 - The first person to talk to if you have any questions is always the PhD Student ("Assistant") that you work with.

-- Clarissa can help you with contract issues and reimbursements for small orders.
+- Clarissa can help you with your contract and small order reimbursements.
 Please talk to her before you spend any money that you plan to get back from our chair.

 What to do to get started